Alessandro Cuzzocrea

 The Moonside of Wealth: Power and Money’s Influence on Society

-Mother 2 delves into the darker aspects of society through its exploration of money, greed, power, and corruption.
+Mother 2 explores the darker aspects of society through its exploration of money, greed, power, and corruption.
 The Mani Mani Statue—a mysterious golden statue that manipulates the minds of those who encounter it—serves as a central symbol of these themes, embodying the destructive nature of greed and the corrupting influence of power.

 This theme is vividly illustrated in the game’s portrayal of Happy Happy Village, where people are brainwashed into a cult that demands money for entry.
 The Runaway Five’s perpetual debt, Monotoli’s corruption, and even the constant need to pay for services like hotels and hospitals further emphasize how money permeates every aspect of life, often leading people astray.